-We are here today in support of 19-643, The Pesticide Education and Control Amendment Act of 2012, with amendments as discussed in our testimony.
-We support the legislation's overall intent to restrict wide availability of hazardous pesticides, making them available only under emergency situations, and effecting a shift to least-toxic or "minimum risk" type chemicals as classified by the U.S. Environmental Protection Agency (EPA).
-We explain below why this approach to pesticide law is critical to the protection of children and elderly, and vulnerable population groups that suffer from compromised immune and neurological systems, cancer, reproductive problems, respiratory illness and asthma, Parkinson's, Alzheimer's, diabetes, and learning disabilities in the District of Columbia.
+We support the ordinance's overall intent to stop the unnecessary use of hazardous pesticides of pesticides applied for aesthetic purposes.
+This ordinance will effect a shift to sustainable management practices and least-toxic materials.
+This approach to pesticide law is critical to the protection of children and elderly, and vulnerable population groups that suffer from compromised immune and neurological systems, cancer, reproductive problems, respiratory illness and asthma, Parkinson's, Alzheimer's, diabetes, and learning disabilities in Takoma Park.